lbaldrick/reactjs-auction/readme.md

 To run app:

-- webpack-dev-server --inline --hot - to have hot reload
+- webpack-dev-server --inline --hot - to have hot reload or perferrably run 'node server' and project will be served on localhost:3003 proxying through to webpack-dev-server

-- node server/api/api.js - run mock server with mock endpoint
+- node server/api/api.js - run mock server with mock endpoints servered on localhost:3000

 - webpack - to bundle code to bundle.js

-- webpack-dev-server - to start dev server

 TODO:

-- Add expressjs server
 - Dockerise app
 - Add jest tests
 - Upgrade to latest version of react